Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 This is an architectural overview of Clear Containers, based on the 3.0 release.

-The [Clear Containers runtime (cc-runtime)](https://github.com/clearcontainers/runtime) is compatible with the [OCI](https://github.com/opencontainers) specifications and thus works seamlessly with the
+The [Clear Containers runtime (cc-runtime)](https://github.com/clearcontainers/runtime) is compatible with the [OCI](https://github.com/opencontainers) [runtime specification](https://github.com/opencontainers/runtime-spec) and thus works seamlessly with the
-[Docker Engine](https://www.docker.com/products/docker-engine) pluggable runtime architecture or the [Kubernetes Container Runtime Interface (CRI)](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubelet/apis/cri/v1alpha1/runtime) through the [CRI-O](https://github.com/kubernetes-incubator/cri-o) implementation.
+[Docker Engine](https://www.docker.com/products/docker-engine) pluggable runtime architecture.
+It also supports the [Kubernetes Container Runtime Interface (CRI)](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubelet/apis/cri/v1alpha1/runtime) through the [CRI-O](https://github.com/kubernetes-incubator/cri-o) implementation.
 In other words, one can transparently select between the
 [default Docker and CRI-O runtime (runc)](https://github.com/opencontainers/runc) and `cc-runtime`.